markusweiss/website/README.md

 <!--
-## 23-11-24

-planing weekend for a new jam

 ## 22-11-24

-working on podcast again
+been a podcast guest again

 ## 16-11-24